ga-wdi-lessons/js-ajax/readme.md

 In the first couple of weeks we learned how to style a semantically structured HTML site with the ability to manipulate the DOM.
 In the past couple weeks or so, we've been learning a lot about server-side requests and responses.
 Today we'll be tying these concepts together.
 Currently we know how to create applications with full CRUD on models in our database, and that's great.
 When we do that CRUD, however, it requires a page reload of some kind.
 It would be really nice if had some functionality on the client side of our application but still communicate with the backend without a page refresh.
 If only we had a client side language that was non-blocking and asynchronous...

-* **Whats the difference between synchronous and asynchronous program execution?**
-* **What kind of things can we do with non-blocking asynchronous program execution?**

 ## Turn & Talk (10 minutes / 0:10)

 > 5 minutes T&T. 5 minutes review.